Naurislv/RottenTomatoesSentimentAnalysis/README.md

 # RottenTomatoesSentimentAnalysis

-Rotten Tomatoes Sentiment analysis using word embeddings RNN in Tensorflow
+Kaggle competitions posted in 2015.
+Rotten Tomatoes Sentiment analysis using word embeddings RNN in Tensorflow.